The Best Online Doctorate in Human and Family Development Programs

 Students in either program benefit from committed doctoral support, real-world education from scholar-practitioner faculty, asynchronous course delivery and 24/7 access, and a multidisciplinary approach.

-Ashford University, an online, for-profit university, enrolls over 36,000 students in an array of entirely online undergraduate and graduate programs.
+University of Arizona Global Campus, an online, for-profit university, enrolls over 36,000 students in an array of entirely online undergraduate and graduate programs.
 Among its offerings is an online doctor of philosophy in human services degree program.

 The online Ph.D. in Human services requires 62 credit hours for completion, including 11 core courses, one elective research course, and five specialization courses.
 Students may choose from three specialization options, in the areas of mental health administration, nonprofit management, or standard human services.
 Regardless of the chosen specialization, the program develops advanced knowledge and skills in human services.
 Students prepare for leadership roles and learn to assess human services structures, evaluate and implement concepts, formulate strategies, and advocate for policies and practices.